layabox/layaair-demo/README.md

 > **How to use**
 >

+Online preview web site:https://layaair.ldc.layabox.com/demo/

-You can use "anywhere" to build a local server，and preview index.html
+You can also use anywhere (node environment) to build local servers and preview index.html.

 ```java
 anywhere